kstrafe/Cxy/documentation/cxyr/3 - Function Declaration.md

 understandable due to the nature of nested functions:

 	(ptr (:) function_match : 32u table_entry) getFunction {}

+=== Kevin R. S. Sat 10 Oct 2015 10:25:28 PM CEST

+An important conundrum has arrived.
+The first unnamed variable of the input can cause an ambiguous grammar to be created.
+This grammar comes from the fact that a parameter list can contain arbitrary expressions.
+So we can have an expression on the left size, a colon, and an expression on the right side.

+	call(a + b : c) // Does not make sense

+This does not make any sense.
+How do we still allow a single unnamed parameter to be given as an argument in it's parameter list?
+We could invert the order:

+	call(c + a : b) // Makes sense

+This allows the grammar to be of the type `EXPRESSION OPTIONAL_NAMED`.
+This is exactly what we want.
+An LL(1) grammar.
+The question is: is this desirable?
+First of all, it appears quite readable.
+However, it also gets unwieldy to find the name if the expression is sufficiently long.

+	fun(x*x*t.getNumber()+x*x:x,x*x*x+3/5/a^b:y);

+Using basic spacing should clear this up.
+There's something that I don't particularly like about this form.
+The idea was for the names to come before the expressions.
+Something that does not appear to be possible simply because we want a single anonymous name.
+Actually, it can be considered as a comment that actually means something.

+	func(700 : number_of_items);

+That's actually really neat and useful.
+Yeah.
+Let's make it this way.

+===

 *Conclusion*: Function signatures are to be written in the following form.